krazykira/VidEffects/README.md

 ### Development

-Want to contribute?
+Want to contribute or add some new Effects?
 Great!
 Fork it and send me a pull request or contact me on the email below, if you want to be part of the project.

 Developed By